How Much to Tip Your Uber Driver: A Complete Tipping Guide

 • Punish your driver for Uber’s surge pricing with a lower tip

-• Use tip as a threat for a specific route — just communicate your preferences
+• Use tip as a threat for a specific route.
+Just communicate your preferences

-• Tip less because the ride was short — the driver still spent time getting to you
+• Tip less because the ride was short.
+The driver still spent time getting to you

-International Uber Tipping Guide
+International Uber tipping guide

 Tipping customs vary significantly around the world:

-• United States & Canada: 15–20% expected and appreciated
+• United States and Canada: 15-20% expected and appreciated

 • United Kingdom: 10-15% is generous; not always expected